Pangkajene and Islands Regency

-The Pangkajene and Islands Regency (Indonesian: Kabupaten Pangkajene dan Kepulauan, usually shortened to Pangkep), (ᨈᨀᨒᨑ, [paŋkaˈɟeʔnɛʔ]) is a regency of South Sulawesi Province of Indonesia.
+The Pangkajene and Islands Regency (Indonesian: Kabupaten Pangkajene dan Kepulauan, usually shortened to Pangkep), (ᨈᨀᨒᨑ, [paŋkaˈɟeʔnɛʔ]) is a regency of South Sulawesi province of Indonesia.
 The regency lies primarily on the mainland of Sulawesi's southern peninsula, but also includes the Spermonde Islands (Kepulauan Spermonde) off the west coast of that peninsula, as well as other small islands further west and southwest.
-The principal town lies at Pangkajene on Sulawesi, but there are a series of further small towns like Lejang, Labakkang, Bonto-Bonto and Segeri proceeding northwards from Pangkajene along the Trans-Sulawesi Highway.
-The total land area is 1,112.29 km2, and the population was 305,737 at the 2010 Census and 345,775 at the 2020 Census; the official estimate as at mid 2021 was 348,230.
+The principal town, Pangkajene, lies on Sulawesi, but there is a series of further small towns like Lejang, Labakkang, Bonto-Bonto and Segeri proceeding northwards from Pangkajene along the Trans-Sulawesi Highway.
+The total land area is 1,112.29 km2, and the population was 305,737 at the 2010 Census and 345,775 at the 2020 Census; the official population estimate as of mid-2023 was 357,846 (comprising 175,700 males and 182,146 females).

+Islands

+The regency includes four districts (the first four listed below) which together cover 115 small islands off the west and south coasts of South Sulawesi Province, with a total land area of 351.5 km2 and a combined population of 69,272 according to the official estimates for mid-2023.
+Liukang Tangaya District comprises 55 islands off the south and southwest coasts of Sulawesi.
+Liukang Tupabbiring and Liukang Tupabbiring Utara Districts together comprise about 50 vegetated islands and 70 unvegetated sand cays constituting the Spermonde Islands off the west coast of South Sulawesi; 43 of these islands are named.
+Liukang Kalmas District comprises 17 other islands more to the west of South Sulawesi.